 It’s best to start with a low dose and slowly raise it over time. ¹⁶ You could begin with 10-15 mg of full-spectrum CBD and wait for about two hours to see the effects.

-If it’s not enough, gradually increase the dosage over time, making sure to stop for at least two hours to assess how you or your child feel.
-Use this conservative approach to find the right CBD amount for your desired effects.
+If it’s not enough, gradually increase the dosage over time.
+Just be sure to stop for at least two hours to assess how you feel.
+Use this conservative approach to find the right CBD amount for your desired results.

-Older children have seen improvements at 25mg of CBD twice a day.
-Some adults have even taken as much as 90mg of CBD split over three times a day.
+Some people have seen improvements at 25mg of CBD twice a day, while some have even taken as much as 90mg of CBD split over three times a day.
+It’s all about finding what works for you.

 Are There Any Side Effects?